sjhloco/ip_auto_lab/build_fabric/README.md

 A validation file is built from the contents of the var files (*desired state*) and compared against the *actual state* of the device. *Napalm_validate* can only perform a compliance on anything that has a getter so for anything not covered by this the *custom_validate* plugin is used.
 The custom plugin uses the napalm_validate framework to create the same format of compliance report but uses an input file (generated from device output) rather than napalm_validate.

 Both validation engines are within the same role with seperate template and task files.
 The templates generate the desired state which is a combination of the commmands to run and the expected returned values.
-As the same command can be used to validate multiple roles Jinja template inheritance (using *extend* and *block*) is used to keep the templating DRY yet not test roles that have not been provisioned.
+As the same command can be used to validate multiple roles Jinja template inheritance (using *extend* and *block*) is used to keep the templating DRY and not test roles that have not been provisioned yet.

 The results of the naplam_validate (*nap_val.yml*) and custom_validate (*cus_val.yml*) tasks are joined together to create the one compliance report stored in */device_configs/reports*.

 ```bash
 cat ~/device_configs/reports/DC1-N9K-SPINE01_compliance_report.json | python -m json.tool
 ```

+By default the post-check assert play has *quiet_mode* enabled as it can be very noisy even for a successfuly validation.
+If anything fails it is easier to go through the report rather than Ansible output to find out exactly what failed.

 ### napalm_validate
 Napalms very nature is to abstract the vendor so along as the vendor is supported and the getter exists the template files are the same for all vendors.
 The following elements are checked by naplam_validate post validation.